Table of Contents

 This example defines two attributes named n1

-.
+and n2.
 The first SELECT

 shows how to retrieve those attributes, and also demonstrates

-that retrieving a nonexistent attribute (n3
+that retrieving a nonexistent attribute (n3)

-.
+returns NULL.
 The second

-shows that attributes do not persist
+SELECT shows that attributes do not persist

 across statements.

-+--------+--------+--------+ | attr 1 | attr 2 | attr 3 | +--------+--------+--------+ | v1 | v2 | NULL | +--------+--------+--------+ mysql>SELECT
+mysql>query_attributes n1 v1 n2 v2;mysql>SELECTmysql_query_attribute_string('n1') AS 'attr 1',mysql_query_attribute_string('n2') AS 'attr 2',mysql_query_attribute_string('n3') AS 'attr 3';+--------+--------+--------+ | attr 1 | attr 2 | attr 3 | +--------+--------+--------+ | v1 | v2 | NULL | +--------+--------+--------+ mysql>SELECTmysql_query_attribute_string('n1') AS 'attr 1',mysql_query_attribute_string('n2') AS 'attr 2';+--------+--------+ | attr 1 | attr 2 | +--------+--------+ | NULL | NULL | +--------+--------+

-As shown by the second SELECT
+As shown by the second SELECT statement,

 attributes defined prior to a given statement are available only